ian-fisher-developer/qt-for-python/README.md

 1. Hello World

-   A trivial application, useful for discovering the configuration details.
+   The typical first exercise, deliberately over-engineered to include a unit test -- useful for discovering configuration details.

 2. Fixed Table